 The intrinsic complexity of CPSs is the recipe of their large potentials: interconnecting what in the past have been separate systems certainly open a plethora of new possibilities but, at the same time, it comes at the price of increased the design and verification challenges.
-At the root of this issue there is our inability to rigorously model the interactions between the physical and the cyber sides.
+At the root of this issue, there is our inability to rigorously model the interactions between the physical and the cyber sides.

-The systems modelling language (SysML) [OMG12] provides a general-purpose notation for systems engineering, being capable of supporting systems that present hybrid phenomena, where continuous (suitable for physic components) and discrete (suitable for cyber components) time models mix.
+The systems modelling language (SysML) [OMG12] provides a general-purpose notation for systems engineering, being capable of supporting systems that have a continuous (suitable for physic components) and discrete (suitable for cyber components) time models mix.
 This aspect makes SysML suitable to be used in CPS design environment.
 SysML can be defined as semi-formal language: it has a formal syntax, but no formal semantics.
-The idea is being able to support different types of systems, by choosing the appropriate semantic.
-Semantics represent also the instrument to support co-simulation.
+The idea is being able to support different types of systems, by choosing the appropriate semantics.

-The INTO-CPS project [INTOCPS] aims at creating an integrated "tool chain" for comprehensive Model-Based Design (MBD) of CPS.
-Among the other features, INTO-CPS provides support for the holistic modelling of CPS based on a SysML profile (proposed in the project) with a formal semantics for CPS.
-Such a profile leverages on a subset of SysML notations (block definitions and internal block diagrams) and is meant to target multi- and heterogeneous modelling and co-simulation.
-INTO-CPS supports co-simulation leveraging on Functional Mock-up Interface (FMI) standard [FMI14].
+The INTO-CPS project [INTOCPS] aims at creating an integrated "toolchain" for comprehensive Model-Based Design (MBD) of CPS.
+Among the other features, INTO-

+CPS provides support for the holistic modelling of CPS based on a SysML profile (proposed in the project) with a formal semantics for CPS.
+INTO-CPS supports cosimulation leveraging on the Functional Mock-up Interface (FMI) standard [FMI14].
 FMI wraps models from different tools and abstractions in Functional Mock-up units (FMUs), enabling inter-FMU communication and importing into hosting tools.
-Models are black boxes, FMU compliances ensures protection of the modelled IPs, as well as, interoperability.
+Models are black boxes, FMU compliances ensure the protection of the modelled IPs, as well as, interoperability.

 Other approaches, to provide model simulation, generate code from SysML.
 Café et al [CAFE13] address the cross-layer modelling problem by generating co-simulation models (SystemC-AMS, which provides pre-built MoCs allowing co-simulation of continuous and discrete components) from different MoCs.
-Wawrzik et al [WAW15] translate SysML into SystemC to enable the simulation of the modelled CPS, using specific dialects of System-C designed to tackle the phenomena being modelled (e.g. hardware/software, network and propagation, and analog and physical processes).
+Wawrzik et al [WAW15] translate SysML into SystemC to enable the simulation of the modelled CPS, using specific dialects of System-C designed to tackle the phenomena being modelled (e.g. hardware/software, network and propagation, and analogue and physical processes).

 Another interesting approach to handle the modelling complexity of CPS designs is provided by the "contract-based" approach [VINC12], which is intended to be used at all stages of system design (from requirements capture to embedded computing development) to properly deal with the integration and composition of heterogeneous components and hybrid environments.
 Contracts explicitly handle pairs of properties, respectively representing the assumptions on the environment and the promises of the system under these assumptions.
 They can be handled to address non-functional properties during the system design and to structure communication in a multidisciplinary field as the CPS one, where teams having diverse backgrounds and different fields of expertise must cooperate.
-In this case contracts allow defining clear interfaces between the different disciplines.
+In this case, contracts allow defining clear interfaces between the different disciplines.
 In [CANC15], Cancila et al. specified a domain specific language tailored to contract-based design as a SysML profile to apply contracts over block diagrams.